 Playing the Game

+Many players around the world discussed, if and how rules might need to change.
+Here is what Curling Canada advises.
 In brakes always open doors for fresh air.
 The traditional handshake give way to a friendly wave.
 No coin tossing.
 The players should stay always on one side of the sheet to maximise distance to the next rink.
 The basic principles are to keep a maximum of distancing.
 This includes not to use the full capacity.
 But also to make events longer in order to have two starting times and less people in the ice.

+Corona changes curling rules The most radical change is that only one sweeper is allowed.
 No relaying to a second sweeper and the skip is also banned from sweeping.

 We should all be aware, how difficult the situation is for curling sport.
 If there are setbacks, the economic situation of clubs and the curling industry as a whole will be under even more stress.
 The officials face a difficult task.
 Defining rules for a safe game while maintaining the fun of the curling sport is a very big enterprise.
 And there is no example in the past to learn from.